MarcAstner/CRAPy/PROGRESS_REPORT.md

 First Chris detached all the sensors while I researched their specifications.
 Then started testing all the sensors with the Arduino.
 LDR missing for light sensors, pressure, temp and altitude sensor working. need 10k resistor for humidity sensor, GPS code works -> have to solder the antenna and make sure it works.
 Went to the electronics store twice.

 #### Justus:
+- Testing on the solar panel, output, power, etc.
+- looked into some of the possible ai UI and possible app
+- research solar tracking mod
+- work on rasberry pi

 #### Linus:
  - Looked into the software part of alternative autopilots but decided again them in the end